Nebraska Corn Board

 The new information architecture reduced friction by organizing content more logically, helping users reach relevant information quickly and confidently.

-Following launch, the site continued to grow through frequent content updates, new pages, and the addition of new sections.
-In 2025 the homepage was refreshed to support updated priorities and content needs.
+Since launch, the site has grown with frequent updates, new pages, and additional sections.
+In 2025 the homepage was refreshed to reflect updated priorities.

-I remained involved in the design and planning for these updates, helping ensure that new content fit within the existing structure and visual system without introducing friction or inconsistency.
+I continued to guide design and planning for these updates, ensuring new content fit seamlessly within the existing structure and visual system.

 More Case Studies